December 2018: Registration Now Open!

 The 7th International Congress on Neuropathic Pain (NeuPSIG 2019) is an international forum that provides the latest research and developments in understanding the mechanisms, assessment, prevention and treatment of neuropathic pain.
 This meeting is is an excellent opportunity to network and strengthen scientific collaboration.
 We hope you will join us in this unique opportunity to meet researchers, clinicians, and others from a wide range of disciplines, countries and backgrounds, disseminating and learning about the latest developments in the field.
-Breakfast and lunch are included.
+Lunch is included.

 Positive and negative sensory symptoms are very common in nerve damage related to diabetes, one of the largest burden in public health worldwide.
 Patients with diabetes and neuropathy comprise a substantial proportion, even in those with only glucose intolerance, a “pre-diabetic” condition.
 Read more.